sdhanson/vrsc-f18/lesson-1/README.md

 **Curriculum:**

-	* What is Unity?
+	-What is Unity?
 Why use it?
 Best resources for Unity?

 	* Unity + Github Set-up and Installation